HealthCatalyst/SSIS/R Extensibility Instructions.md

 - In the R script on Windows paths must use forward slashes `/` because R interprets backslahses as escape characters.
 - In the R script there must be no single quotes.
 They must all be double `"` quotes.
 Single quotes are excaped in the SQL statement.

+## Suggested Verification Process After Installing Extensibility

+2. Trigger your extensibility to run the example contained in `healthcareai::start_prod_logs.R` by:
+    1. Changing the working directory to the location that the user script will run
+    2. Saving the example into the `ExternalRScript` in `EDWAdmin.CatalystAdmin.AttributeBASE`
+3. Verify that a log was created with the correct version of healthcareai printed in it.
+4. Run the user script the same way by:
+    1. Comment the line containing `catalyst_test_deploy_in_prod`.
+    2. Uncomment the line that says `source("myDeployScript.R")`
+    3. Replace `myDeployScript.R` with the name of of the user script.
+5. Verify that a log was created with output from the user script.
+6. Delete the logs that were created.
+7. At this point the underlying script and its associated environment and libraries have been verified.
+Proceed to the extensibility point setup below.

 ## TODO

 - Get any insight into non-running SAMD.
 How do we get a smoke-signal out?